Chauffeur Heathrow AIrport Transfers

 When people say business class, they usually picture a wide leather seat, a hot meal, and a lie-flat bed on a long-haul flight.
 And for a London to New York run?
 Absolutely worth considering.

-But in the UK, a huge number of “business class” upgrades happen on routes where the flight itself is 45 to 90 minutes long.
-Birmingham to Edinburgh.
+But in the UK, a huge number of “business class” upgrades happen on routes where the flight itself is 45 to 90 minutes long distance chauffeur from Birmingham to Edinburgh.
 Manchester to London City.
 These aren’t long-haul journeys — they’re short hops where the extra legroom barely matters before you’re already descending.

 Here’s what business class on a short UK domestic or European route typically gets you: